szilard/talks-main/README.md

 ### Using R for data science

-The 2 tools most widely used for data science recently are R and Python.
-I have been using R since 2006, and I gave a talk about why and some best practices in using R for data science at the Budapest Data Science meetup in Aug 2015, [video here](https://www.youtube.com/watch?v=F-7in6Lzdqw#t=1m30s).
+The 2 tools most widely used for data science in the last few years are R and Python.
+I have been using R since 2006, and I gave a talk about my journey and some best practices in using R for data science at the Budapest Data Science meetup in Aug 2015, [video here](https://www.youtube.com/watch?v=F-7in6Lzdqw#t=1m30s).